Stannieman/HomeCloud/Host/Host OS setup.md

 `reboot`

 Add packages:
-`sudo apt install -y hdparm zfs-dkms zfsutils-linux cryptsetup docker.io docker-compose vim git`
+`sudo apt install -y hdparm zfs-dkms zfsutils-linux cryptsetup vim git`
 This will take a long time because it has to compile the *ZFS* kernel module from source.
 It needs to happen after the reboot because the kernel could have been updated.